spesenti/SWIM/README.md

 | stress\_prob         | probabilities of intervals    |
 | stress\_user         | user defined scenario weights |

-Implemented functions allow to graphically display the change in probability distributions under different stresses and the baseline model as well as calculating sensitivity measures.
+Implemented functions allow to graphically display the change in the probability distributions under different stresses and the baseline model as well as calculating sensitivity measures.